Snorkeling Two Steps (Honaunau) – A Favorite With a Unique Entry

 Note: This page is a sample from our popular Big Island Snorkeling Guide eBook available here.

 This spot, several miles south of Kealakekua Bay on the Kona side of the island, is very popular.
 The word has gotten around that snorkeling Two Steps is wonderful, and the access is fairly easy and right next to the road where you park.
-Be sure to get here early because the parking fills up, sometimes by trucks with boat trailers.
-There are small raft-type boat tours that bring snorkelers here, too.
+Be sure to get there early because the parking fills up, sometimes by trucks with boat trailers.
+There are small raft-type boat tours that take snorkelers there, too.

 The national historical park has a wonderfully preserved ancient village that was literally a place of refuge for Hawaiians trying to escape a death penalty.
 The park is well worth walking through.

-There is no beach here.
+There is no beach at Two Steps.
 Instead, you access the water from lava rocks.
 The best place to get in the water is where the two steps are.
 These steps are on the farthest out point of rock, a little left of the center of the lava “beach”.
 Watch for where other people are entering and exiting.
 Also there is a sign posted about the Hawaiian Spinner Dolphins resting in the bay right near the two steps.
+It is now illegal to approach dolphins while snorkeling in Hawaii.

 Walking out you will want to wear your flip flops and leave them upside-down out on the rock because the black rock gets very hot in the sun.